-4. Funding of proceedings
+4. Funding of actions

-51. A potential difficulty arising in those cases that permit the insolvency representative to bring an action relates to payment of their costs in the event that the action against the director is unsuccessful.
+- 56. [51] A potential difficulty arising in those jurisdictions that permit an insolvency representative to bring an action for breach of these obligations relates to payment of their costs in the event that it is unsuccessful.
 The lack of available funding is often cited as a key reason for the relative paucity of cases pursuing the breach of such obligations.
-As is often the case with avoidance proceedings, insolvency representatives may be unwilling to expend assets of the insolvency estate to pursue litigation unless there is a very good chance of success (see part two, chap.
+While funding might be made available from the insolvency estate when there are sufficient assets to do so, as is often the case with avoidance proceedings, insolvency representatives may be unwilling to expend those assets to pursue litigation unless there is a very good chance of success (see part two, chap.
 II, para.
 196).
-Different approaches to funding such proceedings might be adopted.
-Funding might be made available from the insolvency estate where there are sufficient assets to do so; the right to commence such a proceeding, or the expected proceeds of the proceeding if successful, might be assigned for value to a third party, including creditors; or the costs of commencing such a proceeding might be charged against any possible recovery.
-In some instances, claims against directors might be settled, avoiding the need to find funding.
-It is desirable that such proceedings be readily available and that appropriate means of providing funding are developed.
-It may be appropriate to consider the court in which such proceedings could be commenced; this issue is discussed above in part two, chapter.
-I, para.
-19.
+In many cases, however, there will be insufficient funds available in the insolvency estate to pursue a director, even if there is a strong likelihood that the litigation will be successful. - 57.
+[51] Devising alternative approaches to funding in such circumstances may offer, in appropriate situations, an effective means of restoring to the estate value lost through the actions of directors, addressing abuse, investigating unfair conduct and furthering good governance.
+[Obtaining such alternative funding would be assisted by including appropriate authorization in any law relating to insolvency in much the same way as is provided by recommendation 95 with respect to the funding of avoidance proceedings.]
+The right to commence such a proceeding, or the expected proceeds of the proceeding if successful, might be assigned for value to a third party, including creditors or a lender might be approached to provide funds.
+Where the cause of action is pursued by a party other than the insolvency representative, the costs of commencing such a proceeding might be recovered from any compensation paid.
+Under some laws, claims against directors might be settled through negotiation with insolvency representatives, avoiding the need to find funding.
+In some jurisdictions this occurs infrequently, while in others it is usual practice and insolvency representatives typically "invite" contributions from directors.
+As an additional issue, it may be appropriate to consider the court in which such proceedings could be commenced; this issue is discussed above in part two, chapter.
+I, paragraph 19.